Nassau Street (Manhattan): Stamp collecting

 As early as 1915, Mekeel's Weekly Stamp News contained many advertisements for stamp dealers in Nassau Street.
 In the 1930s, stamp collecting became very popular and Nassau Street was the center of New York City's "Stamp District", called its "Street of Stamps", with dozens of stamp and coin dealers along its short length.
 While the stock market did poorly during the Great Depression, stamps kept their value and were "negotiable assets".
 The Stamp Center Building was located at 116 Nassau Street, and the Subway Stamp Shop (now in Altoona, Pennsylvania) was located at 87 Nassau Street.
 With the dispersal of most dealers in the 1970s, a process that accelerated with internet trading, the street no longer has this character.

 Nassau Street was also the title of a book written in the 1960s by Herman Herst Jr. that described the "golden age" of the stamp collecting industry.

+Book Stores

+Nassau street was also known for book stores.
+In the mid 1800s it was known for rare books and used books.
+Booksellers included William Gowans and Joseph Sabin.